Evan O'Hanlon: Competitive athletics

 In 2009 and 2010, O'Hanlon took time off from Paralympic athletics to compete in Australia's able-bodied domestic athletics season.
 He has a personal goal of being able to beat able-bodied athletes.
 One of his early goals was to beat the times of fellow Paralympian athlete Tim Sullivan.
 He accomplished this, and was on a sprint team with Sullivan that won a Paralympic gold medal in the 4x100 m event in Beijing.

 As of 2011, O'Hanlon is ranked first in the world.
 In 2011, he was an Australian Institute of Sport scholarship holder training and based in Canberra.

 At the 2012 London Games, O'Hanlon repeated his Beijing success in winning the Men's 100 m and 200 m T38 events.
 He was the Australian flag bearer at the closing ceremony of the London games.

 Competing at the 2013 IPC Athletics World Championships in Lyon, France, O'Hanlon won gold medals in the Men's 100 m, 200 m and 400 m T38 events.

 O'Hanlon competed at the Championships just weeks after being hospitalised with viral meningitis.
 O'Hanlon was forced to withdraw from the 2015 IPC Athletics World Championships in Doha due to a stress fracture in his back.

 At the 2016 Rio Paralympics, O'Hanlon won the silver medal in the Men's 100 m T38 in a time of 10.98.
-He announced his retirement immediately after the event due to personal reasons.
+He announced his retirement immediately after the event for personal reasons.

 O'Hanlon moved to Sydney in 2016 and returned to athletics after taking up a part-time position in his family's architecture business.
 At the 2017 World Para Athletics Championships in London, he won the Men's 100m T38 in a time of 11.07s (−1.6).

 In winning gold, O'Hanlon joined Neil Fuller in becoming Australia's leading medallist at the World Para-Athletics Championships with 11 medals.

 In winning the bronze medal in the Men's 100m T38 at the 2019 World Para Athletics Championships in Dubai, O'Hanlon became Australia's most successful male athlete with a disability.
 His bronze medal took him to 12 medals in five world championships – one more than four-time Paralympian Neil Fuller.

 At the 2020 Tokyo Paralympics, O'Hanlon qualified for the final by coming second in his heat of the 100m T38.
 He went on to win the bronze medal.